droglenc/KIYILepak/README.md

     * `pwfGrow: Used in the growth analysis.`

 ## Length Frequency Analysis
-* `Create_LFdata.R` -- Process the original length frequency data to produce `pwfLens.csv` which is then loaded in the `Length_Freq.R` script.
+* `LF_Create_data.R` -- Process the original length frequency data to produce `kiyiLens.csv` which is then loaded in the `LF_Analysis.R` script.
 This is only run once as running it multiple times seems to run into a memory problem that crashes R/RStudio.
-* `Length_Freq.R` -- Length frequency analysis for last 8 years of data, including showing a break nearly every year at 75-mm and a break that is apparent in only one year near 50 mm.
-This makes **Figure 3** in the manuscript (and a supplemental figure of length frequency histograms for 2000-2014).
+* `LF_Analysis.R` -- Length frequency analysis for last XX years of data.
+This makes **Figure XX** in the manuscript.

 ## Age, Growth, and Size Analyses
 * `Age_Comparisons.R` -- Precision and bias analysis between readers of scales and otoliths, bias analysis between scales and otoliths.
 This makes **Table 1**, **Figure 2**, and the results in the **AGE** section of the manuscript.